 How Is the HDI Measured?

 The HDI is a summary measurement of basic achievement levels in human development.
-The computed HDI of a country is an average of indexes of each of the life aspects that are examined: knowledge and understanding, a long and healthy life, and an acceptable standard of living.
-Each of the four components is normalized to scale between 0 and 1, and then the geometric mean of the three components is calculated.
+The computed HDI of a country is an average of knowledge and understanding, a long and healthy life, and an acceptable standard of living.
+Each of the three components is normalized to scale between 0 and 1, and then the geometric mean of the three components is calculated.